semprag/semprag.github.io/reviewers.md

 **D. Comments.** Optional comments for the author.
-(You may just note that it would be acceptable to share your answer in C, or you may provide no commentary at all for the author’s eyes)
+(You may just note that it would be acceptable to share your answer in C, or you may provide no commentary at all for the author's eyes)

 ## Short contributions

 S&P welcomes various shorter contributions (squibs, commentaries, remarks and replies, reviews, state of the art surveys).
 If you are asked for a report on such a submission, the criteria outlined above need to be modulated.
-Short squibs, in particular, “will not be required to propose a solution to problems they address as long as their relevance to theoretical issues is made clear” (as *Linguistic Inquiry* puts it).
+Short squibs, in particular, "will not be required to propose a solution to problems they address as long as their relevance to theoretical issues is made clear" (as *Linguistic Inquiry* puts it).

 ## Short and quick